The Ranger: Indeed, it's the famous Dungeon of Naheulbeuk.

 - How the group manages to defeat Zangdar the dungeon master...
 Kinda.

-- Also, the Minstrel once tried to calm down a berserk Hill Troll using his music.
-Subverted, as it failed miserably. *SPROTCH*)
+- Also, the Minstrel once tries to calm down a berserk Hill Troll using his music.
+Subverted, as it fails miserably. *SPROTCH*)

 - Punch!
 Punch!
 Punch!
 Uh Oh...:

 - Quite possibly what happens when the Ranger tries to attack a weremole with a tuna sandwich.

 - Later on, he drinks a potion of courage and attacks an heavily armored nogrok (ogre-orc hybrid).
 The result is very much this.